 Lancashire and Cumbria Perinatal Mental Health Services

-Our eight-bed mother and baby unit (Ribblemere) opened in October 2018 and is an inpatient facility for mothers with serious mental health problems to access support and treatment whilst remaining alongside their babies.
+Ribblemere Mother and Baby unit opened in October 2018 and is an inpatient facility for mothers with serious mental health problems to access support and treatment whilst remaining alongside their babies.

 What does 'perinatal' mean?